XanderZuk/Lambda-Interpreter/README.md

 Usage:
   Run the file "__main__.py" to start the program.
 The console will prompt the user for an input or command, and will continue until the session is terminated.
+  The program will accept the following command line arguments:
+    "show": The program will show you each step of the reduction, default is False.
+    recursion_limit: Allows you to set the max recursion depth as an integer, default is 100.
+    Ex.
+1: python __main__.py show 100
+    Ex.
+2: python __main__.py 100
+    Ex.
+1: python __main__.py show
+    Ex.
+2: python __main__.py

+  Note: The parser is very sensitive to input formatting.
+The program will repeat the expression to you before reducing so you can verify that it was parsed correctly.

 Commands:
   "exit" or "quit" will terminate the program.